scran_pca

 Options for blocked_pca().

 The components derived from the residuals will only be free of inter-block differences under certain conditions (equal population composition with a consistent shift between blocks).
-If this is not the case, more sophisticated batch correction methods are required.
+If this is not the case, more sophisticated batch correction methods are required such as MNN correction.
 If those methods accept a low-dimensional representation for the cells as input, we can use scran_pca::blocked_pca() to obtain an appropriate matrix that focuses on intra-block variation without making assumptions about the inter-block differences:

 auto bres2 = scran_pca::blocked_pca(mat, blocks.data(), bopt);